 The Skills Fund budget is limited and priority will be given to the identified priority industries, which are listed in this guide.
-The number of places requested for a partner (i.e. employer, industry association or business/small business group), will need to be based on evidence of demand that the new skills are required or will be developed over 6-12 months of the grant being finalised.
+The number of places requested for a partner (i.e. employer, industry association or business/ small business group), will need to be based on evidence of demand that the training is required by the employer or industry.